vkonen1/feed_widget/README.md

 # feed_widget

+All files must be placed on server root in a directory named (feed_widget)

 feed_widget.js
 Contains the javascript to pull the cached file and display it to the div with id feed_widget_container